yidas/deployer-php-cli/README.md

 wget https://raw.githubusercontent.com/yidas/deployer-php-cli/master/src/mirror
 ```

-Otherwise, you could choose and copy the scripts you want from `/src` folder into Linux server, adding excute property to script files by `chmod +x`.
+After download, you could add excute property to that file by `chmod +x`.

 The scripts including shell script for running php at the first line:
 ```
 #!/usr/bin/php -q